AnshikapathakCS/Compositional-Phone-Pay/README.md

-Compositional Layout in Swift iOS
+Compositional Layout Phone Pe Clone in Swift iOS

 This project demonstrates the usage of compositional layout in Swift for iOS development.
 Compositional layout is a powerful new way to lay out collection views introduced in iOS 13, offering greater flexibility and ease of use compared to the traditional flow layout.